ytrkptl/avatar-letter-client/README.md

 ### Unified Architecture

-In production, a **single nginx server** serves both the React frontend and the API:
+In production, a **single Node.js (Express) server** serves both the React frontend and the API:
-- Frontend at `/` (root)
+- Frontend at `/` (root) - serves static `dist` files with SPA fallback
-- API at `/api/*`
+- API at `/api/*` - handles dynamic avatar requests
-- Static avatar images at `/public/*`
+- Static avatar images served via API logic

-This eliminates the need for a separate frontend service and simplifies deployment.
+This eliminates the need for Nginx and allows for dynamic logic (e.g., extracting initials from names).

 ### Local Production Testing